oasis-tcs/ubl/README.md

  - `UNEXPECTED-TEST-RESULT-WARNING.txt` - the `val/test.sh` script did not end cleanly
  - `UNEXPECTED-TEST-SAMPLES-RESULT-WARNING.txt` - at least one invocation in the `val/testsamples.sh` did not validate

+There should be no `intermediate-support-files/` subdirectory in the returned base directory.
+When it exists, there were problems in the build process and the intermediate files may provide some helpful information.

 When editors create their final edits, the results from the `git push` should be ready to be published without any modifications.
 If there are errant or unexpected files in the directory, the build process needs to address the discrepancies.

 ## Housekeeping